HKUDS/GFormer/ReadMe.md

 </p>
 <h2>How to Run the Code</h2>
 <p>Please unzip the datasets first.
 Also you need to create the <code>History/</code> and the <code>Models/</code> directories.
-The command to train HCCF on the Yelp/Ifashion/Lastfm dataset is as follows.
+The command to train RMGT on the Yelp/Ifashion/Lastfm dataset is as follows.
 The commands specify the hyperparameter settings that generate the reported results in the paper.

 </p>
 <ul>